croox/generator-wp-dev-env/docs/src/types/Guide/project_structure.md

 ## Directory Documentation

 Each directory contains a `readme.md` file concerning dev information.
-*See [Conventions & Guidlines](./conventions_guidlines.html#readme) for different types of readme*.
+*See [Conventions & Guidelines](./conventions_guidelines.html#readme) for different types of readme*.

-The directory structure documentation is generated from thouse `readme.md` files.
+The directory structure documentation is generated from those `readme.md` files.
 *See ???*